VinicciusWirz/VinicciusWirz/README.md

 • Learn new technologies ⌨

-• Read and watch mysteries and scifi stories 📕
+• Read/watch mysteries and scifi stories 📕

 • Play retro, puzzles and logic games 🕹